vusec/libaflgo/README.md

 <img src="logo.png" width="250" align="right" />

-> This is the main repository for the paper _LibAFLGo: Evaluating and Advancing Directed Greybox
+Main repository for the paper _LibAFLGo: Evaluating and Advancing Directed Greybox Fuzzing_.
-> Fuzzing_.
-We are in the process of upstreaming LibAFLGo to LibAFL.

 LibAFLGo extends [LibAFL](https://github.com/AFLplusplus/LibAFL) for directed fuzzing.
 It re-implements three directed fuzzing policies in a modular fashion: AFLGo, Hawkeye, and DAFL.
 The